 The leader and employee must be responsive to work environment changes and should monitor the alternate work schedule arrangement to ensure that it continues to meet the needs of the department and the College.

 The leader must provide written notice to the employee that their alternate work schedule is being terminated or modified.
 Notification may be immediate depending on terms and conditions referenced above.

 The employee may request a modification of their alternate work schedule by submitting a new AWS Form to the direct leader.
 The leader and employee must agree upon the modification request.

 The employee may request to terminate the alternate work schedule by providing written notice to the direct leader.
 When applicable, a two-week notice must be given to allow the leader time to assess operational needs and make scheduling decisions appropriate for the department.

 VII.
 LEAVE USAGE

 Any vacation or sick leave taken during an AWS will reflect the actual number of work hours scheduled for the workday(s).
 For example, if an employee is scheduled to work nine hours and requests leave for that day, nine hours of leave should be recorded for the leave.

 - Sick Leave: Employees who work under an alternate work schedule agreement must utilize sick leave when sick and unable to work their work schedules.

-- Holiday Pay schedule: – refer to procedure.
+- Holiday Pay schedule: refer to Procedure 4-8-b.

-- Compensation During an Unscheduled Closure: – refer to procedure.
+- Compensation During an Unscheduled Closure: refer to Procedure IV.4001.A.1.